13. Training and Deploying Object Detection with YOLO#

 results = model.train(

-data=dataset_config, # Pass the path to the YAML file
+data=dataset_config, # Path to the YAML file

 epochs=100,